gsmahamunkar/gsmahamunkar.github.io/_posts/2025-04-24-lulc-mapping.md

 ---
 layout: post
-title: "Land Use Land Cover Mapping of Raigad District Using Sentinel-2 and Random Forest in Google Earth Engine"
+title: "LULC Mapping of Raigad District Using Random Forest and Sentinel-2 Data"
 date: 2025-04-24
 ---